danielsauter/rapid-android-development/preface.md

 The online forum for the book, located at http://forums.pragprog.com/forums/209, provides a place for feedback, discussion, questions, and–I hope–answers as well.
 In the ebook, you'll find a link to the forum on every page next to a "report erratum" link that points to http://pragprog.com/titles/dsproc/errata, where you can report errors such as typos, technical errors, and suggestions.
 Your feedback and suggestions are very much appreciated.

 Let's get started!
-Once we're done installing our software tools in [Chapter 1, Getting Started](../chapter1.md#h1), we are only minutes away from completing our first Android app.
+Once we're done installing our software tools in {{ book.chapter1 }}, we are only minutes away from completing our first Android app.
 <br />
 <br />
 <br />